dingusdev/dingusppc/README.md

 ```
 You may specify another build type using the variable CMAKE_BUILD_TYPE.

-Due to the incomplete status of the program at this time, no additional libraries are required.
+Due to the incomplete status of the program at this time, only Loguru is needed to compile the program.
+It is already included in the thirdparty folder and compiled along with the rest of DingusPPC.

 Future versions will include SDL 2 as a requirement.